 Comments on Figure 11

-The most striking part about this figure is that Wei Lu’s team believe M-ion devices are incapable of holding analog state, assigning them a solid “zero” on that dimension.
+The most striking part about this figure is that the authors believe M-ion devices are incapable of holding analog state, assigning them a solid “zero” on that dimension.
 Not only can Metal-Ion SDC devices hold an analog state–they can do so at high temperatures.
 Don’t believe me?
 Get a Memristor Discovery Kit and check it for yourself.
 Heck, here I am on December 14th of 2016 demonstrating resistance programming with our inexpensive USB Memristor Discovery USB V0.1 board:

 While everybody wants a figure like Figure 11 to help them compare memristor technologies, we need to emphasize that it is a bit misleading and is only relevant if you are doing a relative comparison.
 This is because some of the properties cannot be co-optimized.
-For example, as one reduces the energy barriers needed to switch a device the endurance of the device typically goes up because less energy has to be dissipated to switch the device.
-On the other hand, as energy barriers fall the states become more volatile and data retention is lost.
-Similarly, the more ‘analog’ one goes the more you tend to lose data retention.
-Analog requires a lot of intermediate states, so if there are many states the potential energy barriers between each one can be lower and hence the state drifts over time.
+For example, as one reduces the energy barriers needed to switch a device the endurance of the device typically goes up because less energy means less wear-and-tear on the device.
+On the other hand, as energy barriers fall the states become more volatile and data retention is lost–but the energy required to learn goes down.

 SDC Fine Points